Engagespot/engagespot/docs/docs/category/what-are-categories.md

 # What are Categories?

 Categories are used to tag notifications.
-For example, you can tag notification _Hey, Anand commented on your photo_ as `new_comment` category.
-And then your users can decide how they want to receive notifications from `new_comment` category.
+For example, you can tag notification _Hey, Anand commented on your photo_ in `new_comment` category.
+Grouping notifications under categories will help your users set preferences in receiving notifications from categories.
 See [Preferences](../preference/what-are-preferences)

 ## Creating a Category

 A category can be created using `/category` API endpoint, or through the dashboard (coming soon).

 :::tip
-When you pass a category to the send `/notifications` API, we'll check if that category exists in your system.
+When you include `category` parameter in the send `/notifications` API, we'll check if that category exists in your system.
 If not, we'll create it on the go.
 :::

+## Tagging a Notification

-This is how you can tag a notification using REST API.
+This is how you can tag a notification with a category identifier while sending it through REST API.

 **POST** `/notifications`